pbo-linaro/qemu-rme-stack/README.md

 ```
 # build image using:
 ./run.sh ./build.sh
+# final images will be available in build/ (cca-v3 contains source and binaries)
 # launch qemu:
 PATH=/path/to/qemu:$PATH ./launch_vm.sh
 # login in Host using root (no password)